 Some patients do not experience symptoms and are unaware of the perforation.
 When symptoms do occur, some patients notice that they have crusting in the nose, intermittent bleeding, a feeling of nasal obstruction, or if the hole is just the right size, they will notice a whistling sound.
 If the perforation is very large, the structure of the nose can become unstable and the tip of the nose can droop, this is called a “saddle nose.”

-Septal perforation is diagnosed by an endoscopic examination of the nasal cavity.
-In some cases, additional testing such as blood work or a biopsy of the perforation may be needed to rule out other causes.
+Septal perforation is diagnosed by an endoscopic examination of your nasal cavity.
+In some cases, additional testing such as blood work or a biopsy of the perforation may be needed to rule out causes.

 Sizes of septal perforations vary.
-Small perforations can be surgically repaired, while larger ones are more difficult.
-In many cases, keeping the inside of the nose moist will alleviate most if not all of the symptoms.
+Small to medium sized perforations can be surgically repaired, while larger ones are more difficult.
+In many cases, keeping the inside of the nose moist will alleviate most, if not all, symptoms.